rails/rails-dev-box/README.md

 to boot it again.

+You can find out the state of a virtual machine anytime by invoking

+    host $ vagrant status

-And to completely wipe the virtual machine from the disk **destroying all its contents**:
+Finally, to completely wipe the virtual machine from the disk **destroying all its contents**:

     host $ vagrant destroy # DANGER: all is gone